 - How can your organization best communicate the basics of accessible technology?
 Some organizations create Digital Inclusion Empathy Labs to share the message of digital accessibility in an interactive way.
 An empathy lab might allow visitors to try assistive technologies such as a screen reader used by blind employees or voice input software used by people who cannot hold a mouse or type on a keyboard.
 The lab might offer opportunities to learn about built-in accessibility features of every day technologies like the iPhone, Android, Amazon Alexa, or Microsoft PowerPoint.
 While these environments can help share the message of accessibility, care must be taken to avoid simplifying both disability and accessibility.
 Align accessibility with other high priority initiatives within the organization.
 For example, if an employee experience panel is being convened to introduce new technology, include information about accessibility features into the existing conversation and include an employee with disabilities on the panel.
 An empathy lab should not attempt to simulate what it’s like to have a particular disability.
 Think of it more as a tool lending library providing people with an opportunity to interact with assistive technology they would not otherwise be familiar with.
 It is critical to include disability talent in the formulation of this type of project.
 Employees with disabilities will ideally staff the empathy lab and be able to share experiences with the tools presented.

 Read an article about the UK government’s accessibility empathy lab.
+(External link)

 8 Give Employees Learnings They Need

 - Determine who in your organization needs to be educated to ensure the success of your accessible procurement program.
 What do they know now about disability, diversity, and accessibility and what do they need to know as a contributor to your organization’s accessibility program?